hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 2. Provide your public key, the **rlim.com** URL, and the edit code in our [onboarding form](https://cryptpad.fr/form/#/2/form/view/bigkDtjj+9G3S4DWCHPTOjfL70MJXdEWTDjkZRrUH9Y/).
    If you have trouble opening cryptpad, please try to open it in incognito mode.

-### 4. Wait until you get notified about your assigned device IP [Linux]
+### 4. Wait until you get your assigned device IP [Linux]

-After someone picked up your public key and added it to our WireGuard servers you will get your assigned device IP back via your **rlim.com** document.
+After someone picked up your public key and added it to our WireGuard servers you will find your assigned device IP at your **rlim.com** document.
+If you provided a communication channel (email/telegram) in the onboarding form, you will be notified.
+Otherwise, you will just have to check your **rlim.com** document yourself after a reasonable amount of time.

 ### 5. Configure your hoprd node to allow GnosisVPN connections [Linux]